iterative/dvc.org/content/docs/install/windows.md

 > To use DVC [as a Python library](/doc/api-reference), please
 > [install with pip](#install-with-pip) or [with conda](#install-with-conda).

-## Install with choco
+## With Chocolatey

-The easiest way to install from command line for most cases is to install [Chocolatey](https://chocolatey.org/) on your machine, and use the `choco`
+The easiest way to install from command line for most cases is to get [Chocolatey](https://chocolatey.org/) on your machine, and use the `choco`
 command: